aljoschua/dotfiles/.config/install/test/README.md

 test/run.sh
 ```

 Before running the test, you need to supply a build argument for the docker image.
 This avoids the prompt for the github personal access token (So you can clone private repositories).
-Use `docker-compose build --build-arg github_pat={...}` for that.
+Use `docker build -t test_install --build-arg github_pat={...} .` inside the test/ directory for that.
-The `docker-compose build` command only needs to be rerun if there are changes to the `Dockerfile`.